alvarolorentedev/architecture-test/docs/design.md

  The pipeline is used to build and test everything before the deployment for this i used github and github actions.

+## Cross functional requirements

+### Security

+make sure we do not put production secrets in the code.
+For this Jasypt and environment variables in the prod machine will be used, until this is moved to AWS and the posibility of using ssm or vault is provided

+### Performance

+Is a streaming application that is design to grow horizontally using kafka streams with the same application id.

+### Addear to coding standards

+Use linter to validate coding standards for kotlin are followed, if the are not followed the build will break on the commit.

+## Code principles

+- Testability through dependency inversion.
+- Self contained information correctly encapsulated.
+- Treat functional streams as functional extension of specific type of stream
+- Test everything, except configuration and domain models

 ## Code Structure

 ```